Sliding Thoughts

 IM000695.JPG

 For the most part, Chicago drivers respect bikers, mostly because they don’t have a choice.
-We’re everywhere, and you don’t want to invoke the wrath of the biker gods. :-D But you’ve got those few who seem hell-bent on taking city streets at 45 miles an hour with no concern for those of us who do not have a V8 engine and metal surrounding us.
+We’re everywhere, and you don’t want to invoke the wrath of the biker gods. 😀 But you’ve got those few who seem hell-bent on taking city streets at 45 miles an hour with no concern for those of us who do not have a V8 engine and metal surrounding us.

 I had a bus honk vociferously at me, and at least 3 taxis protest my presence on the road.
 Well, I’m trying my best to stay out of the way, haha.
 I find it especially amusing when pedestrians get a look of terror on their faces as I zoom past.
 I’ve never come close to hitting a person on foot, and I’m not planning on starting now.